luisdiogo2071317/azure-docs.pt-pt/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 >

 ## <a name="command-comparison"></a>Comparação de comando
-Isto [tabela | Secção] mostra a sintaxe do comando.
+Isso [tabela | Secção] mostra a sintaxe de comando.

 <!--[optional image - to use an image in this article, add a folder with the same name as the article file name without extension, inside the Media folder of the repo.
 Use only this folder to store the images.
 Don't attempt to use a common folder to share images you want to use in more than 1 file.]
 Then, use the following syntax to add a reference to the image in your article: